 You can have as many as three tiles in front of you and then decide, which one you want to place.
 You can also share equipment for free if you are on the same tile (they’ve kept the Desert approach here).

 Adventurer’s abilities seem nicely balanced, although a healer will probably be the first choice of many.

 Forbidden Sky might again be susceptible to the alpha-gamer syndrome as there are normally very few (sensible) choices on how to place tiles and build the wire circuit and there is no hidden information.
 If they partially addressed this in Forbidden Desert, Forbidden Sky goes back to the roots of Forbidden Island.

-I really like new gameplay mechanisms, that the Desert and the Sky bring to the table.
-I believe they make each game feel as it’s own, but still keep enough of similarities to make the series feel connected.
+I really like the new gameplay mechanisms, that the Desert and the Sky bring to the table.
+I believe they make each game feel like its own, but still, keep enough similarities to make the series feel connected.

 Although I haven’t yet played the Forbidden Desert and Forbidden Sky, based on the gameplay of Forbidden Island and the research I have done, I already have a pretty good picture of how they play and what to expect.